-In 2014, the Brooklyn Greenway Initiative received $1,917,717 in funding from GCEF (and provided $5,030,000 in matching funds) to design and install 54 right-of-way “green infrastructure” features (e.g., bioswales and greenstreets) on streets that slope toward the East River between Manhattan Avenue and Franklin Street (“Area 1”).
+In 2014, the Brooklyn Greenway Initiative received $1,917,717 in funding from GCEF (and promised to provide $5,030,000* in matching funds) to design and install 54 right-of-way “green infrastructure” features (e.g., bioswales and greenstreets) on streets that slope toward the East River between Manhattan Avenue and Franklin Street (“Area 1”).
 Major project activities were to include:

 - Conducting site surveys and geotechnical testing